coregtree/cherrytree-notes-web-interface/README.md

 # cherrytree-notes-web-interface
 A web interface upgrade for cherrytree notes providing a significant upgrade to the default website interface given by cherytree when using the "Export as HTML" function.
 This interface remains fully client side.
 It provides full instant (through cache files) image and text search across all pages, makes the interface mobile friendly, adds a dark theme, and much more.
 Now you can take your notes anywhere on any device if you host your notes online.
-There are ways to reduce your websites visibility online below in the Installation instructions.
+There are ways to reduce your websites visibility online in the full guide.

 View the full guide here: